robertcornet/TUD_AI_driving/README.md

 Read the building instructions and order the chosen parts from the parts list.
 Print the desired CAD models with a 3d-printer and assemble the vehicle.
 Install the OS, software and write the code to the Arduino.
 You should now have a working platform.

+Assemble your car with the help of the [Build Guide](https://github.com/robertcornet/TUD_AI_driving/blob/main/documentation/hardware_setup.md)

 # Troubleshooting